Holiday Offer

 • Water is considered very hard if it contains more than 10 GPG of dissolved minerals.

-Why is Water Hardness Important?
+Why Is Water Hardness Important?

-Understanding whether you have hard water, and how hard your water is, can help you take steps towards combating the impact of hard water.
-But why bother finding out if you have hard water in the first place?
 Most people want to know because hard water can have a number of detrimental effects to your water supply.
 Some of these you may already be familiar with, even if you didn’t know what caused them.

 Here are some of the most common signs of hard water around the house: